Rounge-lab/VirMake/README.md

 # About the software:

 VirMake is a Snakemake based pipeline that offers viral metagenic data analysis on paired-end data.
-It offer taxonomic and functional annotation, supports offline running and support for HPC cluster execution.
+It offers taxonomic and functional annotation, supports offline running and support for HPC cluster execution.
 It is made for Linux based systems and has been tested on SLURM cluster execution.

 # Usage guide: